 As of today, Ken and Lisa have NOT filled an appeal on the ruling.
 They have another 30 days to file.
 I really don’t know if they will bother to continue the legal battle.
 If they do and they lose, they only have to pay more in attorney’s fees.
 While the damages are considerable, I would cut my losses if in their position.
 That said, the CPA for Villa Blanca testified that Villa Blanca had $1.4 million in assets in 2012.
 It seems like putting the place on the market after all the assets and liabilities have been stated under oath would hamper the profit margin.
 I keep thinking that Lisa and Todd have really bad legal counsel.
 Like, really bad.

-It’s likely that they can make a few bucks off the sale even after paying out to Bustillos.
+It’s likely that they can’t afford the lease after paying out to Bustillos.
 They should consider it a lesson learned and focus on SUR and P.U.M.P.
-Regardless of what the property sells for, if it is less than the punitive damages, the rest will have to come out of their pockets!
+Regardless of what the property sells/leases for, the saving in rent will not offset their punitive damages, the rest will have to come out of their pockets!